 Deposits with clearing organization consist of securities which have been placed with a clearing organization in the normal course of business.
 These securities consisted of U.S. Treasury bills, carried at fair value.
-These transactions are recorded on a trade date basis.
-At June 30, 2012, the Company had \$2,099,831 in U.S. Treasury bills that were pledged with the Company's clearing organization.
+At June 30, 2013, the Company had \$2,200 in U.S. Treasury bills that were pledged with the Company's clearing organization.